antiancheng/multi-agent-video-gen/README.md

 * **`config.py`**: 项目的配置文件（API Key配置等）。

-his is a code implementation of a video generation framework based on Multi-Agent Collaboration.
+This is a code implementation of a video generation framework based on Multi-Agent Collaboration.

 By orchestrating the collaboration of four specialized agents—Planning, Knowledge Retrieval, Narrative Construction, and Quality Guardianship—the system aims to address common pain points in general-purpose video generation models when dealing with domain-specific content (such as Intangible Cultural Heritage).